maedamaeday/topic_model/README.md

-# implementation of topics with Chinese Restaurant Process
+# implementation of topics estimation with Chinese Restaurant Process

 ## overview
 Data generation and topic estimation by mixture of unigram models